The Research Field of IMER

 - can show knowledge of how gender perspectives can pertain to the study of international migration and ethnic relations.

 AssessmentsThe assessment of the students’ knowledge will be based on individually performed written assignments and/or on oral or written presentations of group projects.
 In group presentations, the individual student’s contribution must be distinguishable.

 Course contentThe course presents current research in the IMER field, covering its most important themes.
-Spanning from theories of international migration to sociology of religion, the student will be given a chance to read current research together with experts in the field.
+Spanning from theories of international migration to theories of nationalism, the student will be given a chance to read current research together with experts in the field.
 During the course the student will be given written assignments.
 Students are expected to participate in lectures and seminars, the latter of which are obligatory.